Grindon, County Durham: History

-Demographic change
+Demographics

 The population of Grindon has fluctuated and changed greatly over the past 150 years.
 It rose steeply between 1811 and 1830, only to rapidly decline until 1842, where it gradually increased to reach a peak in 1961.
 This decline was partially due to an outbreak of cholera throughout England, where 126 people died in 1832 around the Grindon parish.
 The current population stands at 2,603 according to the 2001 census data The 2001 census states that the majority of the population are aged between 25 and 44; a total of 820 people fall into this age bracket.
 There is only a small proportion of people aged 75 and over, a sum of 48 in the whole parish.
 The parish is situated next to the busy A177 road, used by commuters travelling to Teesside and Middlesbrough, which justifies the large portion of young people populating the parish.
 However, this has put pressure for expansion on the village, where there are concerns that the original character of Grindon will be lost, especially in villages such as Thorpe Thewles "which is of great archaeological interest and should be preserved for future generations".